 The F-Type is not the quintessential modern Jaguar.
 This is.

 While the outgoing XF remains a decently attractive shape, I think its safe to say we had all been prepared to bid it a fond and respectful farewell.
 However, Jaguar’s bosses have other ideas, believing what we all need is not less XF but more.
-How much more we’re only now realising, because not only has the XF template been miniaturised for the XE, we have now been presented with an almost frame by frame remake for the newly announced XF.
+How much more we’re only now realising, because not only has the template been miniaturised for the XE, we have now been presented with an almost frame by frame remake.
 In all the decades of same-again XJ styling has there been a new Jaguar that has done as little to move Jaguar’s styling aesthetic onward?

-Jaguar’s management believes the marque lacks sufficient visual recognition; reinforcing the need to establish their identity within the market before they can be more daring.
+Jaguar’s management believes the marque lacks sufficient visual recognition, reinforcing the need to establish their identity within the market before they can be more daring.
 They assert the importance of providing the market with few visual surprises because their rivals do likewise.
 In this sector, making a statement has become somehow anathema.
 Yet, standing out was traditionally the raison d’etre of Jaguar ownership.
 Remove that and surely the point is lost?

 Enthusiasts clung to the hope that team Callum would be allowed to produce something with the visual punch of the F-Type coupé or one of their more promising concepts.
 Yet despite all protestations to the contrary, there’s little of Jaguar’s shapely 2-seater in the XE’s lines.
 On current form, it’s styling is neat, and well proportioned but ignoring its clumsy rear lamp treatment, it’s all just a bit tame.
 Whereas the new XF, despite coming over as accomplished, appears barely evolutionary.
 And I have news for Jaguar: a fleeting suggestion within a tail lamp graphic does not an F-Type make.